-Claude Debussy’s music creates magic wherever it goes.
-It frequently draws new students to the piano with the desire of playing his most famous pieces like Clair de lune and Arabesque No. 1.
+Debussy’s Arabesque No. 1, like the rest of his music, creates magic wherever it goes.
+His music frequently draws new students to the piano with the desire of playing his most famous pieces, like Clair de lune and Arabesque No. 1.
 This post looks at how Debussy composed this music and what that has to do with being a performer of his music as well as being a composer who would like to create similar music.

 Debussy and Impressionism